FrederikTobner/tobot-engine/BuildFromSource.md

 # Building from source

 There is a build script provided written in lua.
 It is located in the scripts directory.
-The script is called `install.lua`.
+The script is called `build.lua`.

 Usage: